expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

 ## Limitations or differences comparing to the default Expo for Web

 - Unlike the default Expo for Web, Workbox and PWA are not supported by default.
 Use Next.js plugins such as [next-offline](https://github.com/hanford/next-offline) instead.
 Learn more [here](https://nextjs.org/features/progressive-web-apps).
 - You might need to use the [next-transpile-modules](https://github.com/martpie/next-transpile-modules) plugin to transpile certain third-party modules in order for them to work (such as Emotion).
+An easy but fragile way to do this is by defining the package name in your `app.json` under `expo.web.build.babel.include` (it's experimental because that's a really deeply nested object).
 - Only the Next.js default page-based routing is supported.
+You'll need to use a completely different routing solution to do native navigation.
+We strongly recommend [react-navigation](https://reactnavigation.org/) for this.

 <!-- Footer -->